alstr/todo-to-issue-action/README.md

 ## Supporting the Project

-If you’ve found this action helpful and it has made your workflow easier, please consider buying a coffee to help keep it going.
+If you've found this action helpful and it has made your workflow easier, please consider buying a coffee to help keep it going.
 Thank you in advance!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/alstr18858)